-Person dies in baler accident near Oamaru, Waitaki District
+21-year-old man dies in baler accident on farm near Oamaru, Waitaki District

-A person has died after becoming stuck in a baler in the Waitaki District.
+A young man has died after becoming stuck in a baler on a farm in the Waitaki District.

 WorkSafe NZ said it had been notified of a fatality at Five Forks, near Oamaru, where a worker has died after becoming stuck in a baler.